jostylr/literate-programming/lp6.md

              __"markdown text"

-## Structure

-The program is structured into a module file and a command line file.

-The command line file's structure is in section "Cli" while the module file, which is the heart of the code and designed to work-in browser eventually, is in "LP module"

 ## The lp module

-This module takes in a literate program as a string of markdown and possibly some options (not used yet).
+This module takes in a literate program as a string of markdown and an options object.

-It takes the string and makes a document that has the markdown parsed out into various blocks.
-The parsing is down line-by-line.
-The two main calls are `lineparser` which parses the lines, creating the document,  and the `makeFiles` command which will compile the blocks in the `files` array to a full string that can then be saved or whatever (that's what the command line does).
+It takes the string and makes a document that has the markdown parsed out into various compiled blocks.

+1. The parsing is down line-by-line. lineparser parses each line, adding the lines to each relevant block or creating new blocks or even retrieving/compiling other literate programs.
+2. After all literate programs have been loaded and parsed, then the compile phase starts.
+This is asynchronous and all the cblocks are compiled into the cblock property compiled.
+If a block is compiled, it has isCompiled set to true.
+3. Post-compile will send those compiled blocks into files as directed by the directives.

-This current uses the filesystem to load external programs.
-This needs to be refactored, but it will require some async rejiggering.
+This currently uses the filesystem to load external programs.
+This needs to be refactored.

 JS